patiwet/react-drawing-rxjs-example/README.md

-# react-drawing-with-rxjs
-react drawing with rxjs
+# react-drawing-example Observer pattern with RXJS